s-iwakawa/Git_GitHub_Slides/00_Prep_EN.md

 * Open the `Command Palette` with the following shortcut:
   * Mac: `Command` + `Shift` + `P`
   * Windows: `Ctrl` + `Shift` + `P`
-* Type `shell` and select `Shell Command: Install 'code' command in PATH`
+* Type `shell` and select the `Shell Command: Install 'code' command in PATH` option
   * ![VSCode_shell_command.png](assets/VSCode_shell_command.png)
-* Restart the terminal
+* Restart the Terminal
-* In the terminal, type `code .` to open the current folder in VS Code
+* In the Terminal, type `code .` to open the current folder in VS Code

 ---